Who is Jake Weidmann?

 Will Jake come visit my class of students?

 Due to strict commission deadlines, Jake is unable to take on school visits at this time.

-Is the art available on Jake's website originals?
+Is the art available on Jake's website original?

 All work available for purchase is high-quality reproduction art of Jake's original works, sold in limited edition series.
 Please note not all art belongs to a limited edition series.
 You will find this information in each works' description.
-All works are reproduced using archival pigment inks on archival art paper; made to last for generations with the proper care.
+All works are reproduced using archival pigment inks on archival art paper, made to last for generations with the proper care.
 (See 'How to Care For and Conserve Your JW Art' below.)

 What is Limited Edition Art?

-You can expect the highest quality reproduction art from Jake Weidmann LLC, especially if the print is a limited edition.
-All of Weidmann’s work is reproduced on the highest quality acid and lignin free papers and canvases as well as archival rated inks and are carefully color-matched to the original.
-Limited edition art bear a hand signature of the artist, Jake Weidmann, and a marked number within the series.
-Given the limited number of these prints that will ever be produced makes them very valuable and highly collectable.
+You can expect the highest quality reproduction art from Jake Weidmann Artist and Master Penman.
+All of Weidmann’s work is reproduced on the highest quality acid and lignin free papers and canvases, as well as archival rated inks.
+All limited editions are carefully color-matched to the original work of art.
+Limited edition art bear a hand signature by the artist, Jake Weidmann, and a marked number within the series.
+Limited edition works also come with a certificate of edition from Jake Weidmann.
+Jake Weidmann limited edition works are highly collectible.